How to Start a Podcast for Your Small Business: The Step-By-Step Guide

 Step 2: Determine your audience

-One of the most crucial aspects of launching a successful podcast for your business is to know the wants, needs, and desires of your target audience.
+A key component of launching a successful business SEO podcast is knowing the wants, needs, and desires of your target audience.

-To begin with, here are a few questions that you can ask yourself to learn more about your target audience:
+Here are a few questions to find your target audience:

 - What is the age range of your audience?